 Glebe Foreshore Parks

-Have a wander around the Glebe Foreshore Walk and take your pick of one of the 4 beautiful waterside parks that it encircles.
+Have a wander around the Glebe Foreshore Walk and take your pick of one of the four beautiful waterside parks that it encircles.
 There is plenty of space to settle in for a relaxed picnic or BBQ with the family and enjoy the great views of Anzac Bridge.
 There are kids’ adventure playgrounds, native wetlands, beaches and off-leash areas for dogs.

 Bicentennial Park